zanata/zanata-jenkins-plugin/docs/configuration/build-step/install-cli.md

 2. Choose another build step [Zanata Sync via CLI](/configuration/zanata-sync-via-cli/)

 ##### Example Execute shell step using Zanata CLI
-Assuming you follow [above configuration](/images/job_installs_cli.png) and chose 'zanata_cli_4_0_0' and checked convert to uppercase, Below shell script will do zanata push and pull and then git commit:
+Assuming you follow the [above configuration](/images/job_installs_cli.png) and have chosen 'zanata_cli_4_0_0' and checked convert to uppercase, the shell script below will do zanata push and pull and then git
+commit:
 ```bash
 Z=$ZANATA_CLI_4_0_0_HOME/bin/zanata-cli